-AMIBIOS SETUP - FEATURES SETUP ©1998 American Megatrends, Inc. All Rights Reserved OnBoard Parallel Port Parallel Port Mode Parallel Port IRQ Parallel Port DMA OnBoard PCI IDE Ultra DMA Support OnBoard Audio/Modem OnBoard LAN USB Function SPP 7 N/A Both Disabled Enabled Enabled Disabled USB Function for DOS Disabled ESC: Quit ↑↓←→: Select Item F1: Help PU/PD/+/-: Modify F5: Old Values (Shift)F2: Color F6: Load Optimal values F7: Load Best performance values
+AMIBIOS SETUP - FEATURES SETUP ©1998 American Megatrends, Inc. All Rights Reserved OnBoard FDC OnBoard Serial Port OnBoard IR Port Ir Port Mode Enabled 3F8h/COM1 Disabled N/A Ir Port IRQ Ir Port DMA Ir Transceiver Type N/A N/A N/A N/A OnBoard Parallel Port Parallel Port Mode EPP Version Parallel Port IRQ Parallel Port DMA OnBoard IDE 378h Normal N/A 7 N/A Both Ultra DMA Support OnBoard Sound OnBoard Modem OnBoard USB Function USB Function for DOS Disabled Enabled Enabled Disabled Disabled ESC: Quit ↑↓←→: Select Item F1: Help PU/PD/+/-: Modify F5: Old Values (Shift)F2: Color F6: Load Optimal values F7: Load Best performance values

 OnBoard FDC Use this item to enable or disable the onboard floppy disk drive interface.

-OnBoard Serial PortA Use this item to enable or disable the onboard COM1 serial port, and to assign a port address OnBoard IR Port Use this item to define the protocol for an infrared port if you have installed an optional IR port.
+OnBoard Serial Port Use this item to enable or disable the onboard COM1 serial port, and to assign a port address OnBoard IR Port Use this item to define the protocol for an infrared port if you have installed an optional IR port.
 The choices are IrDA and ASKIR.
+Ir Port Mode Ir Port IRQ Ir Port DMA Ir Transceiver Ir Half-Duplex Use these items to define the settings for an infrared port if you have installed an optional IR port.
 Onboard Parallel Port Use this item to enable or disable the onboard LPT1 parallel port, and to assign a port address.
 The Auto setting will detect and available address.
 Parallel Port Mode Use this item to set the parallel port mode.
 You can select SPP (Standard Parallel Port), ECP (Extended Capabilities Port), EPP (Enhanced Parallel Port), or ECP + EPP.
+EPP Version Use this item to set the version of EPP while the parallel port mode is set to EPP.
 Parallel Port IRQ Use this item to assign either IRQ 5 or 7 to the parallel port.
 Parallel Port DMA Use this item to assign a DMA channel to the parallel port.
 The options are 0, 1 and 3.
+Onboard IDE Use this item to enable or disable either or both of the onboard Primary and Secondary IDE channels.
+Ultra DMA Support Use this item to set Ultra DMA support for IDE devices on the Primary or Secondary IDE channels.
+You must enable this or UDMA devices will not work at their intended speed.
+OnBoard Sound This item enables or disables the onboard audio chip.
+OnBoard Modem This item enables or disables the onboard modem chip.
+OnBoard USB Function Enable this item if you plan to use the USB ports on this mainboard.
+USB Function for DOS Enable this item if you plan to use the USB ports on this mainboard in a DOS environment.